10. pyxc: Mutable Variables

 Parsing var

-ParseVarExpr reads the var keyword, one or more name [= initializer] bindings separated by commas, the mandatory :, then the body expression:
+ParseVarExpr reads four things in sequence: the var keyword, one or more name [= initializer] bindings, a mandatory :, and then the body expression.

 static unique_ptr<ExprAST> ParseVarExpr() {